 Most existing DRL algorithms employ a sequential action selection approach, in which actions are selected one at a time [2].
-The curse of dimensionality makes large Markov decision processes intractable without a guarantee of convergence [9] for such sequential action selection approaches.
-Gu [9] did an in-depth analysis of existing state aggregation and macro-action approaches to reduce state space in large Markov decision processes.
+The curse of dimensionality makes large Markov decision processes (MDPs) intractable without a guarantee of convergence [9] for such sequential action selection approaches.
+Gu [9] did an in-depth analysis of existing state aggregation and macro-action approaches to reduce state space in MDPs.
 Delarue et al. [6] explicitly formulated the action selection problem as a mixed-integer optimization problem and used an optimization solver to find the optimal or near-optimal action for the capacitated vehicle routing problem (CVRP).
 This combinatorial action selection is not suitable for the online combinatorial resource allocation problem for three reasons.
-First, it accepts only a predefined number of nearest\M, inputs at a time in the CVRP.
-If the number of cities is greater than nearest\M, it considers nearest\M by distance.
+First, it accepts only a predefined number of nearest_M, inputs at a time in the CVRP.
+If the number of cities is greater than nearest_M, it considers nearest_M by distance.
 There is no reasonable way to choose a fixed number of traffic demands in our online resource allocation problem because they have a complex feature vector as presented in Section 3.
 Second, it generates a fixed number of actions, whereas the number of actions to be selected in the online combinatorial resource allocation problem is arbitrary in number, depending on the resource constraint.
 Third, it is not convenient to maximize long-term rewards with bootstrapping.
 There exist other approaches with binary decisions in resource allocation [13, 14], but they work with a fixed size of inputs and outputs.
-Similar to the limitation discussed for Delarue et al. [6], they are also not convenient for long-term reward maximization.
-Another work by [41] has proposed an approach that utilizes reversible actions to modify a current solution for combinatorial optimization problems.
-These actions involve flipping or swapping vertex labels and are encoded using a graph neural network to represent state-action pairs.
-As they have mentioned, permutation invariance is a drawback of their approach.
+Similarly to the limitation discussed for Delarue et al. [6], they are also not convenient for long-term reward maximization.
+Another work by Yao et al. [41] has proposed an approach that utilizes reversible actions to modify a current solution for combinatorial optimization problems.
+These actions involve flipping or swapping vertex labels and are encoded using a graph neural network to represent stateaction pairs.
+They have mentioned that permutation invariance is a drawback of their approach.
 He et al. [11] proposed a combinatorial action selection approach for recommendation systems.
-Here, the action space is designed to be a fixed set of combinations of tasks to be recommended.
+However, the action space is designed to be a fixed set of combinations of tasks to be recommended, but combinatorial resource allocation requires selecting an arbitrary number of actions.